UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

           pip install -r requirements.txt

-Step 5: check if the Python packages are installed
+Exercise 3.5: check if the Python packages are installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tabs::